 Dissemination of COVID-19 Information

-At the British Columbia Securities Commission (BCSC), we remain committed to protecting investors and the integrity of the investment markets.
+At the BC Securities Commission (BCSC), we remain committed to protecting investors and the integrity of the investment markets.
 We are closely monitoring COVID-19 developments and continue to collaborate closely with the Canadian Securities Administrators, the national umbrella group of securities regulators, to coordinate market regulation.

 The health and safety of our employees and those we come in contact with is paramount.